 Online window shopping or OTT indulgence: easy ways to control anxiety

 For shopping enthusiasts like me, an easy way to maintain sanity on a slightly stressed day is working on an online shopping cart.
 Prune the wish-listed products.
 Cancel items whose items have just escalated.
 Try to read into the current sales campaign.
 Save items you might need in the near future.
 De-link or upload more of your payment cards.
 Update shipping addresses or link a digital wallet that can provide some savings the next time you actually buy something.
-Indugle in some online product comparisons.
+Indulge in some online product comparisons.
 Overall, this exercise might not lead to actually buying great products but it occupies your mind in a way that takes the focus away from something that has been bothering you.
 It also takes away the need to sip beer.
 Making a big bowl of homemade popcorns and catching up with that OTT show that has been waiting in the watchlist is another good idea.
 Let the OTT zombies chew down your anxiety levels.
-A bit of butter on the popcorn will not make your morbidly obese, and renewing the monthly OTT subscription is still a lot cheaper than getting depended on a valium or prozac.
+A bit of butter on the popcorn will not make your morbidly obese, and renewing the monthly OTT subscription is still a lot cheaper than getting depended on a valium or Prozac.

 Find getting-rid-of videos: easiest tools for managing rising anxiety levels

 This must be the strangest advice for controlling anxiety but sometimes, it actually works.
 There are a lot of videos on YouTube and Instagram where people are getting rid of some strange wart or mole, overgrown nails that challenge Shrek, or hair that has never been clipped for decades.
 How does this work?
 When you are watching this type of visual content, there is a feeling of superficial, artificial relief that kicks in as the ugliest nails are clipped off, unruly locks are shaven away, or blackheads being pulled out.
 This helps in unwinding in a private, aloof manner and such content is available at all times.
 While I call it getting-rid-of content, it can be slightly overbearing if you are watching it for the first time.
 Believe me, nobody really likes watching ultra-magnified views of ingrown hair on the chin being pulled out but when you are out of quick answers to managed anxiety, anything is worth trying.
+However, if you chance upon animal slaughter videos uploaded by PETA-type of agencies and find the recorded killings somewhat calming, you probably need help - the idea here is not to turn sadistic.

 Online & Offline Clean-up: simplest way to distract away oncoming anxiety